gweidart/evm-flashswap-arb/README.md

 ### kcc-flashswap-arb

-An arbitrageur contract which utilizes flash swaps to arbitrage between Uniswap V2 AMMs & related forks
+An arbitrageur contract and typescript bot implementation that leverages flash swaps to arbitrage between Uniswap V2 AMMs & related forks

 #### The rationale